cuba-platform/sw-responsive/README.md

 ### Quick Start

 Let's say you want to implement responsive dashboard in a screen.
-Something like this:

-TODO add image

 First of all, add xmlns `http://strangeway.org/xsd/responsive/sw-responsive.xsd` reference to the screen XML:
 ```xml